A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Introduction

+To address such issues, we propose a unified framework for the representation-based subspace clustering algorithms.
+Our framework treats the large-scale problem as the out-of-sample problem in the manner of ``sampling, clustering, coding, and classifying'' (\figurename~\ref{fig:1}).
+Specifically, we split a large scale data set into two parts, in-sample data $\mathbf{X}$ and out-of-sample data $\mathbf{Y}$.~Then, we obtain the cluster membership of $\mathbf{X}$ and assign each out-of-sample datum to the nearest subspace spanned by $\mathbf{X}$.
+Under our framework, three scalable methods are presented, \emph{i.e.}, scalable sparse subspace clustering (SSSC), scalable low rank representation (SLRR), and scalable least square regression (SLSR).
+The proposed methods remarkably improve the computational efficiency of the original approaches while preserving a good clustering performance.

+This paper is a substantial extension of our conference paper~\cite{Peng2013SSSC}, which is further improved from the following aspects: 1) We perform error analysis for our framework by treating each subspace in a well-defined hyperspace.
+The presented lower and upper error bounds are helpful in understanding the working mechanism of the nearest subspace classifier (specifically, sparse representation based classifier (SRC)~\cite{Wright2009}.
+To the best of our knowledge, this is the first work to perform errors analysis for SRC.
+2) We additionally propose two scalable methods, \emph{i.e.}, SLRR and SLSR, which make low rank representation (LRR)~\cite{Liu2012} and least square regression (LSR)~\cite{Lu2012} feasible to cluster large scale data and out-of-sample data.
+3) We perform extensive experiments to compare our methods with more scalable clustering methods on more data sets.
+4) We conduct comprehensive analysis for our approaches, including the performance with different out-of-sample grouping strategies and the influence of different parameters.

-The rest of the paper is organized as follows: Section~\ref{sec2} provides a brief review of SSC, LRR and some scalable spectral clustering algorithms.
-Section~\ref{sec3} presents our framework and applies it to two popular representation-based spectral clustering algorithms (SSC and LRR).
-Section~\ref{sec4} carries out the experiments to examine the effectiveness of our methods in large scale setting.
-Finally, Section~\ref{sec5} concludes this work.
+The rest of the paper is organized as follows: We provide in Section~\ref{sec2} a brief review of the representation-based clustering algorithms and some scalable spectral clustering methods.
+In Section~\ref{sec3}, we propose our framework and three scalable representation-based clustering algorithms, and further present some theoretical results on the error bound analysis of our framework.
+To demonstrate the performance of our proposed methods, we compare them with five recently-proposed scalable clustering approaches on nine data sets in Section~\ref{sec4}.
+Lastly, we give the conclusions and the further work in Section~\ref{sec5}.